 - Pecha Kucha: 20 images are displayed for 20 seconds each, with explanation or commentary keyed to the images.

-All paper or session proposals can be written in French or English.
-Those who propose papers or sessions must be members of the ACQL by 1 March 2018.
+All paper proposals can be written in French or English.
+Those who propose papers or sessions must be members of the ACQL by 1 March 2019.
 See the ACQL website (www.alcq-acql.ca) for membership and registration information.

 Professor Scott Powers